← Back to articles

 Consider the following position:

-Here, sente benefits from a sturdier castle.
-When one player has a more solid defence, exchanging pieces is generally in their favour — barring a tactical shot from the opponent.
+Here, sente benefits from a more solid castle.
+When one player has a stronger defence, exchanging pieces is generally in their favour, barring a tactical resource for the opponent.

-In this specific position, the mino castle is better suited to lateral attacks than the boat castle.
+In this position specifically, the mino castle is better suited to lateral attacks than the boat castle.
 Exchanging rooks is therefore a good idea.

-The rook exchange can be initiated here with S-67.
+The rook exchange can be initiated with S-67 here.

-Exchanging rooks against a ranging rook is a classic strategic motif when playing furibisha, especially against fast attacks — since the ibisha side will by definition be left with a lighter castle after the exchange.
+Exchanging rooks against a ranging rook is a classic strategic motif when playing furibisha, particularly against fast attacks, as the ibisha side will inherently have a lighter castle.

 Game example

-Let us now look at a full game to illustrate the points above.
+Let us now look at a game example to illustrate the points covered above.

-In this example, sente plays shikenbisha and gote plays ibisha.
+In our example, sente plays shikenbisha and gote plays ibisha.

-Intermediate positions are skipped to focus on the key moments.
+Intermediate positions are covered quickly to focus on the key moments of the game.

 Sente must defend with B-77, as explained at the start of this article.

-We now reach the beginning of the attack.
-How should sente start?
+We now move to the beginning of the attack.
+How can sente start the attack?

 Against furibisha, exchange the bishops.

 Gote therefore attacks with P-65.
-If sente captures (Px), then Bx77+ Nx P-24 Px Rx and gote will be able to promote the rook.
+If Px, then Bx77+ Nx P-24 Px Rx and gote will be able to promote the rook.

-P-24 is the preparatory sacrifice that makes Px P65 possible in order to exchange the bishops.
-If P65 is played immediately, Sx Nx Rx Bx77+ P-24 B*64 attacks both the rook and the pawn on 24, stopping gote’s attack.
+P-24 is the anticipatory sacrifice that Px P*65 makes possible, allowing the bishops to be exchanged.
+If P*65 is played immediately, Sx Nx Rx Bx77+ P-24 B*64 attacks both the rook and the pawn on 24, stopping gote’s attack.

-We reach the final position of this lesson:
+We reach the final position of this lesson here:

-Playing Rx allows B*73 Rx74 Bx46 — gote has an intermediate check and appears to be attacking with both major pieces.
-Sente has completed the mino castle as a defence.
-How can sente make use of their solid position?
+Playing Rx allows B*73 Rx74 Bx46 — gote has an intermediate check and appears able to attack with both major pieces.
+Sente has completed the full mino as defence.
+How can sente take advantage of this solid defence?

-The answer is to exchange rooks with R-85!
+Here, it is possible to exchange rooks with R-85.
 This move also advances the knight with tempo.